edelveart/figurate_numbers/README.md

 ```

 ## 🧊 Features

-**Figurate Numbers** leverages Ruby’s `Enumerator` class to generate **241 infinite mathematical sequences**, based on geometric dimensions.
-It's ideal for use in mathematical modeling, algorithmic composition, and integration with tools like Sonic Pi.
+Figurate Numbers implements 241 infinite sequences using the Enumerator class in Ruby, each categorized by its geometric dimension.
+It is ideal for use in mathematical modeling, algorithmic composition, and integration with tools like Sonic Pi.

 The sequences are organized following the structure of the *Figurate Numbers* book: